jamii/imp/diary.md

 ```

 I could also have sorted the result and treated it like another column for intersection, but that would have been a bit more work and I'm not sure yet whether it would pay off.

+I also removed a limitation of the variable ordering detection where it only looked at grounded variables.
+It can now look inside `=`, `in` and `@when`.